-We have proposed, and Wessex Water has given its indicative consent to, a modification of its licence to include the requirement for it to have adequate systems of planning and internal control to enable it to carry out its Regulated Activities.
-We will complete a statutory consultation proposing to make this change.
+We proposed, and Wessex Water has given its indicative consent to, a modification of its licence to include the requirement for it to have adequate systems of planning and internal control to enable it to carry out its Regulated Activities.
+We completed a statutory consultation proposing to make this change.

 All water companies have a section in their licence setting out “ring-fencing” obligations to ensure the regulated business has adequate means and protections in place to carry out its Regulated Activities.
 Across the 11 largest water and sewerage companies, Wessex Water is the only company for which this section does not refer to having adequate systems of planning and internal control to enable it to carry out its Regulated Activities.
 We consider this to be an anomaly.

 We believe having this requirement in its licence will help prevent the issues we identified in our PR19 determination and picked up during our subsequent investigation from arising in future.